ianloic/wordpress/wp-content/plugins/similar-posts/readme.txt

 == Version History ==

+* 2.6.2.0
+	* fixed a problem with the stemming algorithm and overused words
+	* introduced a first stab at fuzzy matching
+	* new {imagealt} output tag -- rather like {imagesrc}
+	* {excerpt} can now trim to whole sentences
+	* content filter can now take parameter string
+	* widget can now take parameter string
+	* output can be appended to posts & feeds
 * 2.6.1.3
 	* fix - german language stemmer was crashing if mb_string fucntions not available
 * 2.6.1.2